 Wi-Fi and network-related problems usually create trouble for Mac users, and there are very few workarounds that could easily fix these types of problems.
-One of the best solutions is resetting network settings on Mac [With Terminal Command], this will definitely help you troubleshoot the network connectivity issues.
-Often Mac keeps disconnecting from Wi-Fi, Safari won’t load websites, FaceTime doesn’t connect, and many more things could appear while using the Mac, and the only worked trick is to reset network settings on MacBook, Mac, and other macOS devices.
+One of the best solutions is resetting network settings on Mac [with Terminal Command]; this will definitely help you troubleshoot the network connectivity issues.
+Often Mac keeps disconnecting from Wi-Fi, Safari won’t load websites, FaceTime doesn’t connect, and many more things could appear while using the Mac, and the only trick that works is to reset network settings on MacBook, Mac, and other macOS devices.

-However, resetting network settings on macOS is quite different than the iOS, and a bit tedious process, while iOS and iPadOS have separate options to one-click reset network settings.
-So follow the below two methods to reset network settings on Mac, and MacBook.
+However, resetting network settings on macOS is quite different from iOS and a bit tedious, while iOS and iPadOS have separate options for one-click reset network settings.
+Therefore, follow the two methods below to reset the network settings on your Mac and MacBook.

 How to Reset Network Settings on Mac, MacBook Pro, MacBook Air